Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate: Introduction

 These three definitions need not coincide.
 Galaxies do not continue along their present-day streamlines indefinitely because these lines depict instantaneous velocities while the evolving mass distribution of the Universe causes velocities to change over time, so that actual dynamics may diverge significantly from the streamline picture.
 Indeed, in a dark-energy-dominated universe with low $\Omega_{\rm m}$, perturbation growth freezes out and structures decouple from the Hubble flow only if already bound, making the present velocity field encapsulated in streamlines a particularly misleading indicator of future trajectories.
-Similarly, the \ac{LG}'s current velocity in the \ac{CMB} frame is sourced by masses on large scales over cosmic time, which are not fully captured by streamlines inferred from the immediate cosmic neighbourhood.
+An alternative approach is numerical action orbit modelling~\citep{Shaya_1995,Shaya_2017,Shaya_2022}, which computes past and future trajectories of galaxies within a \ac{LCDM} universe.

-In this paper, we explicitly construct the \ac{GA} according to all three definitions using a new velocity reconstruction of the local Universe based on the \acl{BORG} algorithm (\ac{BORG};~\citealt{Jasche_2013,Jasche_2019}), in particular the \texttt{Manticore-Local} implementation~\citep{McAlpine_2025}, which infers the initial and final density fields of the local ${\sim} 200~\Mpch$ by applying a sophisticated Bayesian forward model to the number density of galaxies in the \TWOMPP catalogue~\citep{Lavaux_2011}.
+In this paper, we explicitly construct the \ac{GA} according to all three definitions using a new reconstruction of the local Universe based on the \acl{BORG} algorithm (\ac{BORG};~\citealt{Jasche_2013,Jasche_2019}), in particular the \texttt{Manticore-Local} implementation~\citep{McAlpine_2025}, which infers the initial and final density fields of the local ${\sim} 200~\Mpch$ by applying a sophisticated Bayesian forward model to the number density of galaxies in the \TWOMPP catalogue~\citep{Lavaux_2011}.
 The velocity field derived therefrom has been shown to surpass other reconstructions by a substantial margin in accuracy~\citep{Stiskalek_2025_VFO,McAlpine_2025} and is therefore expected to afford a corresponding gain in \ac{GA} characterisation accuracy.
 We apply the streamline method to these data, inferring the properties of the \ac{GA} and also investigating its smoothing-scale dependence, which we find to be considerable~(e.g.~\citealt{Dupuy_2019,Dupuy_2020}).
 We also propose a new \emph{dynamical} definition of the \ac{GA} which, instead of assessing streamline convergence at fixed present time, explores the full trajectories of objects over cosmic history and into the future.
 Zooming in further, the high-resolution \ac{BORG}-based reconstructions of the \ac{LG} neighbourhood by~\citet{Wempe_2024,Wempe_2025} are particularly well suited to studying the future evolution of the Milky Way.

 The structure of the paper is as follows.
 In Section~\ref{sec:data} we describe the \texttt{BORG} reconstructions that form the basis of our study and the catalogue of clusters that we investigate in a \ac{GA} context.
 In Section~\ref{sec:method} we present our methodology, both for streamline convergence (Section~\ref{sec:streamlines}) and our new dynamical definition involving simulations evolved beyond the present time (Section~\ref{sec:future_sims}).
 In Section~\ref{sec:results} we distinguish three definitions of the \ac{GA}, and present the results of our streamline and future dynamics analyses.
 Section~\ref{sec:conclusion} concludes.
 All logarithms are base-10.